Welcome to our web site

 And sent forth his servants . . .
 WHO are God’s servants?
 Those who bring the Gospel of Jesus Christ to the people, are the servants of the most high God, whom He chooses and ordains, He calls and sends and He equips and qualifies . . . and these cheerfully, gladly and willingly serve Him.
 I think this verse refers most likely to John the Baptist, and the twelve apostles of Christ, who were sent at that time . . . but in today’s time, it refers to those called today.
 God’s servants: (Jer.7:25; 11:7; 25:4; 26:5; 29:19; 32:33; 35:15; 44:4-5; 2 Chron.36:15).
 Ye have disobeyed: (Jer.25:3,7; 7:24-26; 11:8-11; 13:0-11; 16:12; 17:23; 18:12; 19:15; 22:21; 36:31; Zec.7:11-12; Acts 7:51-52; Heb.12:25).

 To call them that were bidden to the wedding . . .
-WHO were called?
+WHO was called?
 The lost sheep of the house of Israel (Isa.53:6; Jer.50:6-7; Eze.34:5-6,16,23; Mat.9:36; 10:5-6; 15:24).
 The Lord had sent His apostles to them, and the prophets had been the messengers back in the Old Testament.
 "Those that were called" (1 Sam.9:22; Isa 48:12) are the Jews, who were the "bidden" or "called ones".
 They were called by God, and are called the people of God, and the children of God, and were the children of the kingdom; and were called to many valuable and external privileges.
 It seems, that sometimes it was customary to give two invitations to a feast, or to send a second call to the persons bidden to the feast; to which is suggested here.

 And they would not come . . . which shows the disrespect and ingratitude of men, their natural hatred to the Gospel, and the ordinances of it.
 It reveals the immorality of man, in regard to spiritual things.
 It also reveals the total lack of any physical means, to work with any result, upon the minds of men; and the desperate need there is of powerful and flawless grace to bring men to believe in Christ, warmly receive His Truths, and be obedient to His commands.